 They don’t call McAdenville “Christmas Town USA” for nothing.
 It’s a very Christmasy place around the holidays!
 The town is mostly known for its elaborate light display that features over 500,000 lights that stretch for over a mile and twinkle against some equally elaborate displays with the sound of Christmas music setting the mood.

-There are many other reasons that the town is one of the best places to celebrate Christmas in North Carolina, including the Yule Log Ceremony and annual Christmas Parade.
+There are many other reasons that the town is one of the best places to celebrate Christmas in North Carolina, including the Yule Log Ceremony and the annual Christmas Parade.

 - Location: Hometown Christmas- McCreery Park, Saluda (GPS)